 Alzheimer’s disease is a degenerative brain disorder that impacts the way the brain stores and retrieves memories.
-Four percent of people have the disease at age 75, but by age 85 the average climbs to 50 percent – and even higher if there is a family history.

 There is no cure for Alzheimer’s, but specialized treatments can improve the outlook for patients suffering from the disorder or other types of dementia or memory loss.
 UT Southwestern Medical Center’s team of researchers and physicians can offer the most advanced care to provide assistance and relief for patients and their families.

 In addition to Alzheimer’s disease, memory disorders treated at UT Southwestern include: